-Delft is a gorgeous Dutch town located between The Hague and Rotterdam.
-Despite its small size, Delft (map) is an important historic and cultural centre and there are many things to see and do for the casual visitor.
-The best way to explore Delft is to walk – the town centre is very compact and most of the important sights are located here.
-Follow me on a little photo tour around Delft.
+Delft is a gorgeous town located between The Hague and Rotterdam.
+Despite its small size, Delft (map) is an important historic and cultural centre in the Netherlands.
+There are many things to do in Delft and the best way to explore the town is on foot – the town centre is very compact and most of the important sights are located here.

 The Nieuwe Kerk has an important place in the history of the Dutch monarchy as this is where the royal family’s burial vault is located.
 The entrance to the vault is covered by a 5,000 kg rock slab!

 Another historic attraction in Delft that is closely tied to the history of the Netherlands is the Prinsenhof.
 Originally built in the Middle Ages as a monastery, Prinsenhof later served as the palace of William I, the Prince of Orange (or William the Silent), who is considered the founder and ‘father’ of the Netherlands.
 William I was assassinated here in 1584 and the holes made in a wall by the bullets can still be seen.
 The Prinsenhof is now a museum with, amongst others, a collection of Vermeer paintings.